+In our technology-savvy world, it's hard to imagine being 'unreachable.'
 Sometimes that's what vacations are for, escaping it all.
-Other times, you really do need to stay connected and remain available whilst you enjoy your trip.
+Other times, you really do need to stay connected and remain available while you enjoy your trip.
 If you plan on bringing your phone along for your travels, here are the best ways we've found to do so.

-The easiest way to use your phone abroad is signing up for an international plan through your current provider.
-These plans can sometimes be expensive but are often worth it in terms of convenience; and some providers have started offering free international calls and texts in certain regions.
+The easiest way to use your phone abroad is by signing up for an international plan through your current provider.
+These plans can sometimes be expensive but are often worth it in terms of convenience, and some providers have started offering free international calls and texts in certain regions.
 It’s nice to call your provider and be done with it, especially if you plan on using your phone sparingly.

-Get an international SIM card @fontSize>
+Get an International SIM Card

 1. Check with your carrier if your phone is GSM-capable